GIS-EPFL/Robots/tutorials/ReadMe.md

 Track has only one direction:
 ![20230209_094307](https://user-images.githubusercontent.com/18013985/225979146-65525091-7adf-4d52-9f72-df013cd666d7.jpg)

-Movement can be of a track or robot, to switch between the two follow the process below:
+Movement type can be changed between a track and a robot.

+To switch between the two, follow the process below:
 ![Movement](https://user-images.githubusercontent.com/18013985/225982426-9943274d-6ba0-4418-92f5-e3b444b3eeda.jpg)

 There are two white buttons in the middle right of the teach: